line/ts-remove-unused/README.md

 [![npm version](https://badge.fury.io/js/@line%2Fts-remove-unused.svg)](https://badge.fury.io/js/@line%2Fts-remove-unused)
 [![CI](https://github.com/line/ts-remove-unused/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/line/ts-remove-unused/actions/workflows/ci.yml)

+## Features

+- 🛠️ Auto-fix unused exports — removes the `export` keyword from the declaration or the whole declaration based on its usage
+- 🧹 Deletes TypeScript modules that have no referenced exports
+- 🕵️ `--check` mode - reports unused exports and deletable files without writing changes

 ## Introduction

 When you enable `compilerOptions.noUnusedLocals` for your TypeScript project, it's possible to detect declarations that are not referenced in your file.